cwittens/DispersiveShallowWater.jl/docs/src/basic_example.md

 Next, we choose periodic boundary conditions.
 DispersiveShallowWater.jl also supports reflecting boundary conditions for some but not all equations.
 For more information see the [Dispersive Shallow Water Models overview](@ref eq_overview).

 Lastly, we define the physical domain as the interval from -130 to 20 and we choose 512 nodes.
-The mesh is always homogeneous, i.e. the distance between consecutive nodes is constant.
+The node distribution of the mesh depends on the chosen SBP operators.
+For classical finite difference operators this is homogeneous, i.e. the distance between consecutive nodes is constant.
 We choose the left boundary very far to the left in order to avoid interactions between left- and right-traveling waves.
 This prevents unwanted wave interference that could occur when waves wrap around due to the periodic boundary conditions.

 ## Define numerical solver